home-assistant/home-assistant.io/source/_integrations/scene.markdown

   required: true
   type: string
 entities:
-  description: Entities to control.
+  description: Entities to control and their desired state.
   required: true
   type: list
 {% endconfiguration %}

 As you can see, there are two ways to define the states of each `entity_id`:

 - Define the `state` directly with the entity.
+Be aware, that `state` needs to be defined.
 - Define a complex state with its attributes.
+You can see all attributes available for a particular entity under `developer-tools -> state`.

 Scenes can be activated using the service `scene.turn_on` (there is no 'scene.turn_off' service).